 Looking to catch a play?
-You’re in for a treat.
-Portland has a well-established network of venues and theater companies and an increasingly dynamic and diverse small theater scene.
+You’re in for a treat: Portland has a well-established network of venues and theater companies and an increasingly dynamic and diverse small theater scene.
 Large downtown theater houses offer full-scale, world-class shows; smaller independent houses take creative risks and scout new talent; a few collectives even cater their seasons to a particular ethnic identity or special niche like comedy, mime or puppetry.
 There’s really something for everyone.
+Read on to learn more about the city’s vibrant theater scene, then head to our events calendar to discover even more things to do on your next visit to Portland.

 A great starting point for theater explorations is Portland’5 Centers for the Arts, an umbrella organization that handles booking and promotion for several of Portland’s biggest venues.
 In Portland’5 online calendar, you’ll find touring Broadway productions, opera, ballet and big-name solo appearances by prominent actors and comedians.
 The major halls are Antoinette Hatfield Hall, Portland’5 headquarters, and the three theater spaces within it: Dolores Winningstad Theatre, the Newmark Theatre and Brunish Theatre.
 Other locations include the Keller Auditorium, Lincoln Hall (at Portland State University) and Arlene Schnitzer Concert Hall.